Memorable Manitobans: Clarence Garfield Keith (1881-1964)

 Obituary, Winnipeg Free Press, 2 November 1964, page 27.

-We thank Keith Turner and Rick Mutton for providing additional information used here.
+We thank Keith Turner, Rick Mutton, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.